jordansissel/ruby-ftw/README.md

 # For The Web

+## Getting Started

+For doing client stuff (http requests, etc), you'll want {FTW::Agent}.

+For doing server stuff (http serving, etc), you'll want {FTW::Server}. (not implemented yet)

+## Overview

-net/http is pretty much not good. dns behavior in ruby changes quite frequently.
+net/http is pretty much not good.
+Additionally, DNS behavior in ruby changes quite frequently.

-Above all else, I want a consistent API and behavior that I can rely on.
-Ruby stdlib is not that thing.

-I want:
+I primarily want two things in both client and server operations:

+* A consistent API with good documentation and tests
+* Modern web features: websockets, spdy, etc.

+Desired features:

 * A HTTP client that acts as a full user agent, not just a single connections.
 (With connection reuse)
 * HTTP and SPDY support.